Rio Hope-Gund

-Rio Hope-Gund (born August 20, 1999) is an American soccer player who plays as a defender.
+Rio Hope-Gund (born August 20, 1999) is an American soccer player who plays as a defender for Rhode Island FC.

 Career

 Youth

 Hope-Gund was a four-year starter and served as captain at Friends Seminary in Manhattan, helping his high school team to three-consecutive league wins and a state championship in 2016.
 He was also a four-year started with club side New York Soccer Club, helping the team to back-to-back NPL National Championships in 2015 and 2016.

 College & Amateur

 Hope-Gund played college soccer at Georgetown University.
 After redshirting in 2017, he made 16 appearances for the Hoyas including four starts and scoring two goals as the team won both the Big East regular season title and Big East tournament in 2018.
 In 2019, he started in all 20 games as part of a defense that posted 13 shutouts.
 Georgetown won all three competitions they played in: defending the Big East regular season title, winning a third consecutive Big East tournament, and claiming the first National Championship in program history.
 After the postponement of the 2020 fall season until spring 2021 due to the COVID-19 pandemic, Hope-Gund elected to return despite having been drafted by Orlando City in January 2021.
 He made a further eight appearances for the Hoyas until his departure for Orlando in April having helped the team top the conference spring series standings.
 He was named Big East defender of the year and earned Big East All-Conference first team honors at the end of regular season awards.
 In total he made 44 appearances for the Hoyas, scoring two goals and tallying two assists.

 While at college, Hope-Gund played with USL League Two side Manhattan SC during the 2019 season, starting every game for the club as the team finished third in the Northeast Division.